ringmesh/RINGMesh/CONTRIBUTING.md

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge.

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-Follow this process if you'd like your work considered for inclusion in the
-project:
+**To contribute**, please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.); ensure any other requirements (such as test coverage); and follow the steps detailled behind:

 1. [Fork](http://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes: